MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-servers-overview.md

 **Scope** | **Plan**
 --- | ---
-**Enable on an Azure subscription** | Plan 1 and 2 **Enable on a resource** | Plan 1 only<br/><br/>  Plan 1 can be enabled and disabled at the resource level for Azure VMs and on-premises machines that are configured as Azure Arc-enabled VMs.
+**Enable on an Azure subscription** | Plan 1 and 2 **Enable on a resource** | Plan 1 only.
+Plan 1 can be enabled and disabled at the resource level for Azure VMs and on-premises machines that are configured as Azure Arc-enabled VMs.
 This provides protection at machine level.<br/><br/>Plan 2 can't be enabled at the resource level, but you can disable protection for specific machines.

 - After a plan is enabled, a 30-day trial period begins.
 There is no way to stop, pause, or extend this trial period.
 To enjoy the full 30-day trial, plan ahead to meet your evaluation goals.